buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ::

-    StringParameter(name="comments",
+    from buildbot.plugins import util

+    util.StringParameter(name="comments",
-                    label="comments to be displayed to the user of the built binary", default="This is a development build", cols=60, rows=5)
+                         label="comments to be displayed to the user of the built binary", default="This is a development build",
+                         cols=60, rows=5)

 This parameter type is similar to StringParameter, except that it is represented in the HTML form as a textarea, allowing multi-line input.
 It adds the StringParameter arguments, this type allows: